 I lost my silver bark,

 of passersby cut into my ribs.

-Change as part of a cycle only looks like change close up, doesn’t it?
+Change as part of a season or cycle only looks like change close up, doesn’t it?
 So it’s not always obvious that you’re going round in circles.
 In her short story, “Her Bonxie Boy”, Sara Maitland combines fairy tale, spring and science, using the method of charting seasonal bird migration with microchips that record light intensity; length of day tells latitude, and you can tell longitude according to the hours of sunrise/sunset, so you can work out where a bird was twice a day.
 Except when it’s equinox because days and nights are the same length across the hemisphere: “The vernal equinox is exactly when migratory sea birds are migrating.
 So, at the very moment I want to know most what they’re up to, they disappear.
 Vanish somewhere between winter and summer”.
 Is that what I’ve done?
 Have I disappeared?
-Have you forgotten me?
-I have a different name here, different job, clothes.
-I’ve shed many of the roles I used to have.
-Here I’m no one’s daughter, no one’s significant other.
-I’m still a (Skype) mother, but most people here would be surprised at that.
-Will this migration really bring transformation or is it just part of a bigger circle than I can see?
-Truth is I’ve held onto more than I’ve let go of, and if some days it hurts, I don’t know if it’s change that’s more painful or trying to hold still.
+Will this passage really bring transformation or is it just part of a circle too big for me to see?
+Truth is I’m holding onto more than I’ve let go, and if some days it hurts, I don’t know if it’s change that’s more painful or trying to stay still.

 ‘Fairytale No. 9’ appears in Envies the Birds, Angelina D’Roza’s debut full-length collection (available now from Longbarrow Press).
 Visit the Envies the Birds microsite for further extracts, essays and audio recordings.
 You can also order the book (hardback, 80pp) via the relevant PayPal button below: